-Approximate due date: May 31
+Approximate draft due date: October 31 Approximate final due date: December 1

 - Three (3) months before data is due to HUD: - Bitfocus will begin a system-wide data quality review and notify agencies of issues as needed. - Agencies will begin a data quality review, focusing on ensuring the correct number of clients are enrolled and there are no null/missing/don't know/refused values.
-Agencies will make corrections to data in HMIS as needed. - Two (2) months before data is due to HUD: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, and notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - Two (2) weeks before data is due to HUD: - Bitfocus will enter data into HDX and address validation issues as needed.
+Agencies will make corrections to data in HMIS as needed. - Two (2) months before data is due to HUD: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, and notify agencies as needed.

+- Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - Two (2) weeks before data is due to HUD: - Bitfocus will enter data into HDX and address validation issues as needed.
 Final data will be reviewed with CoC Lead Entity staff as needed prior to final submission to HUD.